ScriptAlchemist/jot_zettelkasten/zet/computer_science/web_assembly/wasmtime_1.md

 * You can focus on the features that you want your client to provide.

-![An application window with a WebAssembly logo in it that is going to 3 different devices: a phole, a laptop, and a VR headset](../../images/wasmtime_1.0/use-case_portable-client.png)
+![An application window with a WebAssembly logo in it that is going to 3 different devices: a phone, a laptop, and a VR headset](./wasmtime_1.0/use-case_portable-client.png)

 Those are some use cases where you might want to use Wasmtime.
 Now let's talk about how we made sure Wasmtime could perform well for these use